Three-a-day exercises

 There are lots of ways to move more in your everyday life, and you don’t even need to change your regular routine to do it.
 Every bit of movement that makes you breathe harder is good for you, so every little change you make will make a difference.
 It might feel hard at first, so start slow and build from there, and if you have a bad day, just try again tomorrow.

-In order to help you start moving more in your everyday life, Everyday Active has created the “three-a-day” approach to becoming more active.
+In order to help you start moving more in your everyday life, Everyday Active has created the ‘three-a-day’ approach to becoming more active.
 If you can start moving more just three times a day, for a couple of minutes at a time, this can start to form the habit of a more active lifestyle.
-Just like your five-a-day of fruit of vegetables, this can be your three-a-day of moving more.
+Just like your five-a-day of fruit or vegetables, this can be your three-a-day of moving more.

 Have a go at building three-a-day into your everyday life.
 If you can do three-a-day, every day, then that will add up to a much more active week, and you will start to feel the benefit.
 Over time, you might be able to add a fourth or fifth burst of movement, until finding those moments to move more becomes a natural habit.
+Please seek medical advice if you’re unsure about exercising with an existing health condition.

-The exercises
+The Exercises

 You three-a-day can fit right in around your everyday routine.
 Here are some exercises you could try:

-Walk up & down the stairs
+Walk up and down the stairs

-If you have young children you might be doing this already, but you don’t really need any excuse to climb your stairs other than it’s good exercise!
+If you have young children you might be doing this already, but you don’t really need any excuse to climb your stairs other than it’s good exercise.
 Try and do a couple of journeys up and down just to get that heart rate up.

 Shadow boxing